 The first main difference is the physical length between the two.
 The Schmidt-Pechan roof prisms binoculars are shorter compared to the Abbe-Koenig roof prisms binoculars of the same magnification and objective lens size.

-Schmidt Pechan prisms are produced all over the world and are a lot more common, while there are only six manufacturers in Europe which produce Abbe Koenig prisms.
+Schmidt Pechan prisms are produced all over the world and are a lot more common, while there are only six manufacturers in Europe that produce Abbe Koenig prisms.
 These are Zeiss, Docter/Noblex, Swarovski, Leupold, Sig Sauer, and Optolyth.
 They’re really hard to produce and that’s why they’re a lot more expensive than the Schmidt and Pechan prisms.

 Schmidt-Pechan roof prism binoculars are meant for everyday use and can be made in very compact forms while the Abbe-Koenig prism binoculars are mostly in the configuration of 8×56 or 10×56 with a big objective lens and are meant for low-light.